ImanJowkar/argocd-post/2-install-argocd/README.md

 ```

-now run the following command
+now run the following command for finding the nodeport port for accessing the argocd ui:

 ```